tim-pollmann/shapley-mcis-mes/README.md

 ## Overview

-This repository contains the code accompanying the paper **"On importance sampling and multilinear extensions for approximating Shapley values with applications to explainable artificial intelligence"**.
+This repository contains the code accompanying the paper **"On Importance Sampling and Multilinear Extensions for Approximating Shapley Values with Applications to Explainable Artificial Intelligence"**.

 All experiments described in the paper can be reproduced using the commands described in the [Usage](#usage) section.